SCROLL

 verifyingManual token submittedSpinner - "Verifying credential..."

-successPoll resolves / token verifiedScore badge + tier + claim-by-claim summary
+successPoll resolves / token verifiedVerified claims summary + freshness + provenance

 declinedCustomer declined / expired / invalidDecline message + friendly reason + try again